duckdb/duckdb-web/docs/api/r.md

 # to use a database file (shared between processes)
 con <- dbConnect(duckdb(), dbdir = "my-db.duckdb", read_only = TRUE)
 ```
 Connections are closed implicitly when they go out of scope or if they are explicitly closed using `dbDisconnect()`.
-To shut down the database instance associated with the connection, use `dbDisconnect(con, shutdown=TRUE)`
+To shut down the database instance associated with the connection, use `dbDisconnect(con, shutdown = TRUE)`

 ### Querying